 Faith Church is planning to host Tent City 4 (TC4) on our property for a period of 120 days beginning in October, pending approval from the Sammamish City Council.
 TC4 previously stayed at Faith Church in 2014, and we had an extremely positive and rewarding experience at that time.
 We have agreed to host them again after their 7-month stay at Mary, Queen of Peace Catholic Church.

-We will host a community meeting for neighbors, community members, and friends of Faith Church.
-Members of Faith Church, Mary, Queen of Peace, TC4, and the Sammamish Police Department will be available to further discuss the plan for the camp’s temporary residence at the church and answer questions you may have.
+On Thursday, October 1, at 7:00 p.m., we hosted a community meeting for neighbors, community members, and friends of Faith Church.
+Members of Faith Church, Mary, Queen of Peace, TC4, and the Sammamish Police Department discussed the plan for the camp’s temporary residence at the church and answered questions from neighbors.

 What is Tent City 4?